Integrity: Marketing Strategy for Your Business

-This doesn’t mean you have to be austere or lifeless.
+This doesn’t mean you have to be austere or lifeless, however.
 Hey, if it’s not fun or if you’re not doing what you love, why do it?
 Life’s too short.

-Certainly, there are those in the American business world who have clawed their way to the top with lying, cheating, hidden agendas, one-upmanship, exploiting peers, customers and employees, and other such stuff and nonsense, yet, it doesn’t have to be this way.
+Certainly, there are those in the American business world who have clawed their way to the top.
+The are lying, cheating, hidden agendas, one-upmanship, exploiting peers, customers and employees, and other such stuff and nonsense; however, it doesn’t have to be this way.
 Really, it should not be like this.
 These behaviors often find their root in arrogance or corrupted, overbearing power and control.

 Before creating or implementing a particular business plan or marketing strategy, we should take a step back and view its overall objective and then dig in and scrutinize its elements and steps.
 If honesty, integrity and authenticity do not flow from effortlessly from your plan or strategy, cut out the offending sections or discard the whole megillah and start from scratch.

 Truly, there’s a great deal of truth in the old axiom, “It’s not whether you win or lose, but how you play the game.”
 In work and play, in war and peace, at home or office, the ends which justify the means will most often have damaging repercussions… eventually.